-My kids eat seafood once a week, and one of their favorite ways to enjoy it is with my easy gluten free alfredo sauce.
+My kids eat seafood once a week, and one of the only ways they enjoy it is with my easy, gluten-free Alfredo sauce.
 I have tried several different types of sauce for cod, but Alfredo seems to be their favorite!
-Cod is such a mild-flavored whitefish, and kids like it better than most varieties of seafood!
+Cod is a mild-flavored whitefish, and kids tend to like it better than most varieties of seafood.

 Ingredient Notes: